-Leidos participates in the political process and we conduct oversight to make certain that our political activities and lobbying expenditures are conducted in a legal, ethical and transparent manner.
-Under federal law, Leidos is prohibited from making direct political contributions in connection with federal elections.
-In jurisdictions with “pay-to-play” laws, all contributions, including personal contributions and contributions by certain family members, must be approved and disclosed in accordance with Leidos policy.
+Leidos complies with all federal, state, and local laws regarding contributions to political candidates.
+Leidos has policies and procedures in place, and conducts extensive oversight, to make certain that our political activities and lobbying expenditures are conducted in a legal, ethical, and transparent manner.
+Under federal law, Leidos is prohibited from making direct political contributions to candidates running for federal office or national political committees.
+In addition, personal contributions to state and local candidates by Leidos employees, and certain family members, must be approved by Leidos Government Affairs and disclosed in accordance with Leidos policy.

-Leidos Political Action Committee (LPAC)
+Leidos Political Action Committee